slmans313/IPTV/README.md

 4. PLEASE don't rely it as your daily iptv day or use this list for your business.
 I change the contents of playlist all the time.
 So your channel goes missing, chances are that they link can't work for me and you.<br />

-5. Some of the link (especially the Geo-Restricted link) can be play with tivimate without the need for a VPN.
-So if it can't be play with other iptv program, do consider using tivimate. <br />
+5. Some of the link (especially the Geo-Restricted link) can be play with tivimate/tvirl without the need for a VPN/Smart DNS.
+So if it can't be play with other iptv program, do consider using tivimate/tvirl. <br />

 6. For sports channel lover, please support your cable tv provider.
-Their streams are the best, no doubt. <br />
+Their streams are the best, no doubt.
+I have never find a stable, fast unofficial sports streaming link in my entire life, chances are you will feel the same <br />

 7. None of the links is my work.
 I just choose to share my private tv collection of links. <br />